knaidoo29/knaidoo29/README.md

 I love to write code and find myself continuously developing new libraries and analysis pipelines.
 This is driven by a desire to know how things work and to exploit this knowledge for performance and to push beyond the boundaries of existing status quo software.

-I've written a bunch of software libraries which are in various stages of development, you may find some of these useful in your own work.
+I've written a bunch of software libraries (predominantly in python) which are in various stages of development, you may find some of these useful in your own work.
 A brief guide on what's available and their various stages of development and future plans are provided below.

 ### Peer-reviewed libraries